 You were in the hospital because you have pancreatitis.
-This is a swelling of the pancreas.
+This is a swelling (Inflammation) of the pancreas.
+This article tells you what you need to know to take care of yourself after you go home from the hospital.

 If your pancreatitis was caused by gallstones or a blocked duct, you may have had surgery.
 Your health care provider may also have drained a cyst (collection of fluid) in your pancreas.